-Proceedings may be brought under the discrimination ordinances as well as their employers regardless of whether the acts were committed with the employer's knowledge or approval.
+Proceedings may be brought against the person who violates under the discrimination ordinances, as well as their employers regardless of whether the acts were committed with the employer's knowledge or approval.
 Any person aiding and abetting the unlawful conduct may also be held liable.
-A victim of discrimination or harassment, or both, may be awarded compensation for specific monetary loss, punitive or exemplary damages and damages for injury to feelings if civil proceeding are successful.
-3 What are the primary government agencies or other entities responsible for the enforcement of employment statutes and regulations?
+A victim of discrimination or harassment, or both, may be awarded compensation for specific monetary loss, punitive or exemplary damages and damages for injury to feelings if civil proceedings are successful.